 You will have specific legal responsibilities to do this, especially if you are an employer or in control of non-domestic premises.
-This may be under the Management of Health and Safety at Work Regulations and – more generally – the Health and Safety at Work etc. Act 1974.
+This may be under the Management of Health and Safety at Work Regulations and, more generally, the Health and Safety at Work etc. Act 1974.

-For example, if you are an employer you may need to:
+For example, if you are an employer, you may need to:

-- complete risk assessments to identify the precautions you need to take
+- Complete risk assessments to identify the precautions you need to take

-- implement those precautions, providing information and training for any employees and volunteers on what they need to do
+- Implement those precautions, providing information and training for any employees and volunteers on what they need to do

-- document your arrangements and responsibilities for hosting events
+- Document your arrangements and responsibilities for hosting events

-- keep records of what you have done.
+- Keep records of everything you do.

 Tips for hiring a bouncy castle